sanghuynh0929/GomokuAI/README.md

 # GomokuAI
 A console Gomoku game application with an AI implemented with Negascout Algorithm.
+Based on qwertyforce's implementation in javascript, found here: https://github.com/qwertyforce/gomoku_ai
 Installation Guide

 # On a MacOS machine: